-These Website Disclaimers may be inserted onto a website, and operate as a caution to visitors to avoid making any decisions based on the information provided.
+Summary Website Disclaimers may be inserted onto a website to caution site visitors against making decisions based on the information provided.

-Who should use these Website Disclaimers?
-A person that has a website, specifically containing information, reviews, guidance and other documents on their site, may consider using these Website Disclaimers.
-The Disclaimers caution the reader that the website owner cannot be held liable for damages as a result of a reader’s reliance on the information in the website.
+Who should use Site Disclaimers?
+A person that has a website, specifically containing information, reviews, guidance and other documents, should consider inserting written disclaimers.
+Disclaimers caution the reader that the website owner cannot be held liable for damages as a result of a reader’s reliance on the information in the website.
 There are three different notices provided:

 - A general disclaimer;